Please check your email now!

 -

-Enter the amounts from the Record of Federal Tax Liability linked to liability for specified federal procurement payments under section 5000C on line 64d.
+Enter the amounts from the Record of Federal Tax Liability related to liability for specified federal procurement payments under section 5000C.

 -

-Enter an amount that should match the sum of lines 64a through 64d.
+The amount on line 64e should be the total of lines 64a through 64d.

 -